Researcher Career Development Group

 The goals of group meetings are to allow attendees to discuss issues that affect their research and career development in a friendly, informal atmosphere, and also to raise awareness of and give a voice to those issues at Divisional and Faculty Research Committees.
 RCaD meetings take place every 6-8 weeks over lunchtime.
 Topics range from identifying areas for professional development to national/University level issues that impact on researchers.
 The group also organises occasional workshops and invites helpful guest speakers to meetings.

 If you are interested in coming to future meetings, all are welcome!
-Please email Emma Halliday to find out the details.
+Please email the RCaD Group to find out the details.